In Spring, we will be exploring the value of love.

-Love is more than just words.
-Look at ways to express love but not just on special days, for example, offering help; being there when times are difficult' marking special days with cards and gifts, flowers, presents.
+Love must not be 'just words'.
+It means something only when it is expressed in action and practical care and not just on special days, for example, offering help; being there when times are difficult' marking special days with cards and gifts, flowers, presents.

 Love isn't easy (see 1 Corinthians 13).
 It involves not giving up; taking time; listening; sharing suffering; being thoughtful.
 It is said that true love is spelled T I M E.

 Love is powerful - motivating good causes; making a difference; overcoming barriers of prejudice and bringing people together.

 Christians teach that only when we love like this, can we become the best sort of people we can be.
 Christians believe that Jesus' life and work are our best examples of love in action and they also believe that as they trust in Jesus, he by his Spirit can inspire and work love out through their lives (see Romans 5:1).